 This place is locally known as Chanpan, but is popularly known as Valugan, which means East.
 It is a sacred fishing port of the Ivasay fishermen, most especially those from Brgy.
 San Joaquin.

 These boulders are said to be evidence of geologic forces from the volcanic eruptions of Mt.
 Iraya around 325 B.C. and two others around 286 A.D. and 505 A.D.
 This stretch of boulders and gravel, smooth over time by the strong waves of the West Philippine Sea and the Pacific Ocean. (some say that if your stacked rocks are still there when you come back the next time you visit Batanes, your wish will come true)

 – Kilometer Zero “0” –

 What is Kilometer 0 and why is it important?
-This marker is the reference point of any road, building, or structure to be build in an island.
-Everything gets measured from this point using triangulation method. – information sourced from the web.
+This marker is the reference point of any road, building, or structure to be built on an island.
+Everything gets measured from this point using the triangulation method. – information sourced from the web.
 (Nosebleed)

 You’ll also get to visit the Provincial Capitol of Batanes, and the Municipal Building of Basco when you stop by Kilometer Zero.

 The Immaculate Conception Cathedral also called Santo Domingo Church, or Basco Cathedral is one of the first limestone buildings to be built under the Spanish regime.

 In 1860, the church was damaged by a fire and rebuilt by Father Antonio Vicente, OP in 1863, and the roof was added by Father Mariano Gomez, OP in 1891.
 It survived the Filipino-American War (1899 to 1901) and World War II (1941 to 1945).